 Oriented around dedicated workspaces, mixing non-residents and local professionals, combining aspects of both homes and retreats.
 Multiplying collaboration and camaraderie!
 Complexes are large-scale with many common facilities, maybe even fully serviced spaces such as a restaurant, coworking…

 A stereotypical flat or house share, in which anyone is simply thrown together by chance and circumstance — as opposed with purposeful reason.

-A landlord advertising a property as coliving but unable to describe how they facilitate interaction or whom their community is, most certainly is not.
+A landlord advertising a property as coliving but unable to describe how they facilitate interaction or whom their community is, most certainly is not housing a community.
 Facilities do not define coliving, a purposeful and welcoming community does.
 Even though members of a houseshare may create a community of their own, it can be a bit of a clique no?

-Since being conceived in the 2000's coliving has stood for community–living.
-But nowadays many landlords and property developers have seen the benefits of using layouts that reduce unit size to improve revenues, without even necessarily providing better common spaces.
+Since its conception in the 2000's coliving has stood for community–living.
+But with many new landlords and property developers seeing the benefits of using layouts that reduce unit size to improve revenues, the need for community and common spaces can be missed.

-As a result the term coliving is now frequently used by these types of revenue-optimised properties, loosing its original meaning.
-We therefore promote the use of the coliving community label to identify properties having purposeful connections amongst their members, not just as users.
+We encourage the use of the coliving community label to identify properties having purposeful connections amongst their members, and not simply using a coliving layout.